seynur/blog/_posts/2025-09-24-streaming-logs-from-kafka-to-splunk-using-the-splunk-sink-connector.md

 If you have any questions, you may want to refer to [Splunk Architectures](https://www.splunk.com/en_us/pdfs/white-paper/splunk-validated-architectures.pdf) and [deploying apps and addons](https://docs.splunk.com/Documentation/Splunk/9.4.2/Admin/Deployappsandadd-ons).

-> ✅ You now have a working HEC endpoint on https://<splunk-host>:8088, ready to accept events tagged with sourcetype=fgt_log.
+> ✅ You now have a working HEC endpoint on https://<splunk-host>:8088, ready to accept events tagged with `sourcetype=fgt_log`.

 You can test your HEC token with the command below:
 ```